Skip Navigation

 New “No Tax on Tips” Deduction

 What changed?
-Workers in “customarily and regularly” tipped occupations can deduct up to $25,000 in qualified tips.
-This provision expires Dec.
+Workers in “customarily and regularly” tipped occupations can deduct up to $25,000 in qualified tips from federal income tax.
+This provision does not apply to Social Security or Medicare payroll taxes, which remain due on tip income.
+The deduction expires Dec.
 31, 2028.

 What’s the impact?
-Service industry workers such as waiters, bartenders and stylists can reduce their taxable income and keep more of their money.
+Service industry workers such as waiters, bartenders and stylists can reduce their taxable income and keep more of their earnings.

 Subject to phase out: Deduction phases out for taxpayers with modified adjusted gross income over $150,000 ($300,000 for joint filers).